 Overall, we’d say it’s not that dangerous, but it is always good to be on the safe side and take necessary precautions.

-Asthma sufferers may hesitate to jump into the water.
+Asthma sufferers may hesitate to jump into the cold water.
 Even healthy lungs face difficulty underwater; just imagine how complicated the situation could get for an asthmatic!
-Snorkelers may come across certain triggering events in the deep sea, like the cold, damp atmosphere, adrenaline, and fear, and claustrophobic effects to make one particularly susceptible to an asthmatic attack.
+Snorkelers may come across certain triggering events in the deep sea, like the cold, damp atmosphere, adrenaline, and fear, and claustrophobic effects to make one particularly susceptible to an asthma attack underwater.

 The already restricted breathing capacity, paired up with greater resistance on the lungs, demands more effort to breathe.
 The majority of people suffering from exercise-induced asthma cannot keep up with the physical exertion that snorkeling calls for.
 Also, water has a greater density than air, which makes breathing a laborious task due to the constricted airways.
 On traversing greater depths, the sudden pressure changes may lead to air trapping in the lungs and blood vessels.